w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Pets.md

 - You must have a pet collar in your inventory
 - You must have at least a 14 day stream streak active
 - You must have at least 10 fossils in your inventory

+### Removed Pet Quests:
+**Kraken pet quest** - removed when Kraken because unobtainable/untradeable.
+Kraken pet can now be purchased in the normal pet shop with /pets buy.
+The old requirements were:
+- You must have a lifesaver in your inventory
+- You must be at least prestige 2
+- You must be at least level 100
+- You must have shared over 1,000,000 coins
+- You must have at least 200 total work hours completed
+- You must have at least 5,000,000 coins in your pocket
+- You must have 500 legendary fishes in your inventory
+- You must have at least a 60 day daily streak

 <br>